Sariln/SNOTE/README.md

 # SNOTE!
   Version 0.0.1-beta
+### Introduce
+  - SNOTE store image as path with image name in database.
+  - Faster than store image as Base64 (100%)
+  - Easy to install and Use
+  - Get Started Now.
 ### Get Started
   - Import a Boostrap and Jquery to header and SNOTE :
     - ```